 The aim is to ensure that local organisations are ready for an emergency that may affect their ability to provide a service to the public.
 Therefore, if an incident occurred there should be less impact on the local economy and community life will return to normal as quickly as possible.

-If you require further assistance or wish to discuss any particular issues concerning business continuity, you can contact out Business Continuity and Risk Management Team on firstname.lastname@example.org.
+If you require further assistance or wish to discuss any particular issues concerning business continuity, you can contact our Civil Contingencies Team on email@example.com.

 Community Risk Register